kmscom/Browser-Cache-Folder-Changer/README.md

 This repository distributes a Windows application, using which we can change the cache folder path of popular web browsers.
 *   [web\_browser\_cache\_folder\_changer\_setup.exe](https://github.com/kmscom/Browser-Cache-Folder-Changer/blob/main/Release/web_browser_cache_folder_changer_setup.exe)

-This program redirects the browser's cache folder to a new folder, which is usually located at the RAM drive.
+This program redirects the browser's cache folder to a new folder, which is usually located at the RAM disk drive.
 For the technical details, refer following link.
 *   [Moving Chrome cache folder?](https://superuser.com/questions/866016/moving-chrome-cache-folder)

-By redirecting the cache folder to a RAM drive,
+By redirecting the cache folder to a RAM disk drive,

 *   You can run the web browser faster.
 *   You can reduce IO on your disk.
 If you are using an SSD, this may help increasing the lifetime of it.